Space-Miller-AI/Bengaluru-House-Price-Prediction/README.md

 ## Data Preprocessing
 The interesting thing of this project is that the data is really dirty and has many outliers.
-So it needs to do a lot of feature engineering to prepare for a machine learning model.
+So it needs a lot of feature engineering to prepare for a machine learning model.
 I made the following changes :

 * Based on domain knowledge I removed columns which are not relevant for prediction.
 * Removed the missing values in columns where the percentage of missing values was very small while in other columns I labeled them with the string 'Missing'.